asi7296/100_days_of_infosec/README.md

   - Looked into OAuth Flows - resources linked in notes
   - Came across Web Authn - a new standard for bringing MFA/biometrics to browsers & PKI for web-app authentication
   - Might branch out and explore Web-Authn too?

+### Day 4
+**Identity:**
+  - Implemented OAuth2.0 Authorization Code Flow from scratch by following the RFC - using NodeJS
+  - Servers were hosted on AWS, so the IP addresses in the code are no longer the same
+  - Got started writing blog post about this